Earth Notes: Hey Siri, Flatten the Duck! (2017)Updated 2023-10-24.

 Other openADR service providers and aggregators may be happy to oblige, being paid to manage this free demand response.

-Upside itself co-ordinates UPSes (Uninteruptable Power Supplies) for companies' computers to provide exactly this kind of service.
+Upside itself coordinated UPSes (Uninterruptible Power Supplies) for companies' computers to provide exactly this kind of service.

 The algorithm to provide virtual storage to the grid might look like: